mcpcpc/k1ss/wiki.md

 The wiki article index was designed for viewing in a terminal or your preferred markdown viewer.
-For example, one could use 'curl' to download any one of the articles below and pipe the resulting output into a terminal pager program:
+For example, one could use 'curl' to download any one of the articles below and pipe the resulting output into a terminal pager application:

     curl {{ site.wiki }}/boot/efistub.md | less